| The Brechner ReportVolume 19, Number 12

 discussed and voted upon.
 The school board has been under federal order to desegregate

 Jacksonville schools as the result of a lawsuit brought by the NAACP and settled in 1990.
+The board maintained that the meetings were exempt from access requirements because

 they involved discussions of pending litigation.
 The board said the documents were legally